thetahmeed/Express-JS/chapter5_tamplateEngine/README.txt

 // 4. create a .ejs file called 'index.ejs'

+// 5. now we have 'render' our 'ejs' file as a 'response' Ex: res.render('index')

-// 5. follow app.js for rest
+// 6. follow app.js for rest